-• Should I give to a panhandler, even if I don't approve of what he or she may do with the money?
+• Should I give money to a panhandler even if I don't approve of what he or she may do with it?